Tips for the first time traveller

 ItalyItaly is packed with both natural and man-made treasures, from the mountains of the north right down to the sun-baked island of Sicily.
 In the middle you have Tuscany, with its vineyards and world-famous art, and just next door are the less starry hills of Umbria and Le Marche.
 The peaks of the Dolomites are ripe for hiking in summer and snowshoeing in winter, whilst the Amalfi Coast is scented with lemon blossom and full of retro glamour.

 Offbeat destinationsParis and Rome are undeniably lovely – and they’ve got the crowds to prove it.
-So how about a jaunt around Belarus, Ukraine and Moldova or a short break to Georgia, known for its heritage sites, ancient wine traditions and polyphonic folk singing.
+So how about a jaunt around the Baltics or a tour to Georgia, known for its heritage sites, ancient wine traditions and polyphonic folk singing.
 Got beaches on the brain?
 Try sizzling on the sands in Bulgaria or strolling Sweden’s windswept Kulla Peninsula.

 Beyond the Algarve beaches and city break hotspots of Lisbon and Porto, Portugal remains a mystery to many foreign tourists.
 The interior is a patchwork of vineyards, hills and bucolic woods rustling with wildlife, while the country’s 1,800km coastline is dotted with wild beaches and laid-back fishing villages.
 Get around on hiking or cycling holidays with nights spent in distinctive country inns called quintas.